cvg/crocodl-benchmark/README.md

 We have used conda, however, you could also choose venv.

 #### 1.1.3 Install external dependencies:
-Depending on whether you would like to use exclusively benchmarking pipeline or processing pipeline, you can run:
+Depending on whether you would like to use exclusively use benchmarking pipeline or processing pipeline also, you can run:
 ```
 chmod +x ./scripts/*
 ./scripts/install_all_dependencies.sh
 ```
-for processing pipeline, or:
+for both processing and benchmarking pipelines, or:
 ```
 chmod +x ./scripts/*
 ./scripts/install_benchmarking_dependencies.sh